DevelHub/instapot/README.md

 ## Contact Us
 If you continue to experience problems or have any questions, feel free to reach out to us via:
-- [GitHub Issues](https://github.com/YourUsername/instapot/issues) - Report bugs or suggest features.
+- [GitHub Issues](https://github.com/DevelHub/instapot/issues) - Report bugs or suggest features.
-- Email: [YourEmail@example.com] (Replace with your actual email address).
+- Email: TBA

 ---